Religion and Violence in Papua New Guinea and the Pacific

 Location: Online Zoom Webinar

-Our panel will bring together report co-authors William Kipongi and Jim Della-Giacoma alongside regional experts Gordon Peake and Miranda Forsyth.
-Berkley Center Senior Fellow Judd Birdsall will moderate the discussion.
+Our panel brought together report co-authors William Kipongi and Jim Della-Giacoma alongside regional experts Gordon Peake and Miranda Forsyth.
+Berkley Center Senior Fellow Judd Birdsall moderated the discussion.

-This event is organized by the Strategic Religious Engagement (SRE) Hub, a new project at the Berkley Center that seeks to support the United States government’s capacity for SRE in the contexts of diplomacy, development, and defense.
-It is convened by the Berkley Center for Religion, Peace, and World Affairs and the Center for Australian, New Zealand and Pacific Studies.
+This event was organized by the Strategic Religious Engagement (SRE) Hub, a new project at the Berkley Center that seeks to support the United States government’s capacity for SRE in the contexts of diplomacy, development, and defense.
+It was convened by the Berkley Center for Religion, Peace, and World Affairs and the Center for Australian, New Zealand and Pacific Studies.

 Photo courtesy of UN Women/Johaness Terra